How to plan a holiday with kids

 In the guide, British Airways comes out on top, providing free entertainment and activity packs to keep the kids happy – giving you more time to sit back and relax.

-Top tip: Take something for little ones to chew on during take-off and landing, to help their ears pop
+Top tip: Take something for little ones to chew on during take-off and landing, to help their ears pop.
+Also, check out this brilliant list of tips for flying with a baby.

 It comes at no surprise that Orlando, Mallorca and Tenerife come out on top as some of the most kid-friendly destinations for Brits.
 As much as spending a week relaxing on the beach sounds like a fabulous idea, it’s not high on the priority list for kids who want to experience some adventures… and let’s face it, the look on the little one’s faces when you tell them you’re taking them to Disneyland is worth every penny!